First, an email from Arlo:

 "Be the kind of man each morning that when you wake up and your feet hit the floor the devil says "Oh crap, he's up!"

-Coke, his wife Edie, with his two sons and daughter-in-law
+Arlo, his wife Dot, with his two sons and daughter-in-law

 My Restoration Journey I named,